 Partner financial monitoring visits are usually undertaken by the FSSM.
 It is preferred that these visits are combined with programme staff visits to ensure a coordinated effort and harmonised approach, and to minimise the burden of reviews on the partner organisations.
 Each partner visit should consist of a review of any issues that have been identified in the project finances, an examination of supporting documentation behind the reported figures and an update on previously agreed actions.
 This should include actions agreed through the due diligence.
-Visits may also include capacity-building of partner staff.
+Visits also provide an opportunity to re-emphasise donor requirements, identify unallowable costs and review records such as timesheets, and may include capacity building of partner staff.

-Sightsavers has a Partner Financial Monitoring Handbook (held on My Portal) that provides more detail on the purpose of partner visits, an explanation of how to prepare a visit schedule and how to undertake the visits themselves.
+Sightsavers has a Partner Financial Monitoring Handbook (held on MyPortal) that provides more detail on the purpose of partner visits, an explanation of how to prepare a visit schedule and how to undertake the visits themselves.
 Every visit should use the Partner Financial Visit Tool as the programme of work, to document the findings of the visit and prepare the report to be issued.
 Reports should be stored electronically in a location where they are accessible, ideally Sharefile.
 The tool contains a guide on how it should be used.